rivertale/pp-f23-final-project/README.md

 In the implementation of OpenMP parallelization, we parallelize three key parts of the algorithm.

 Firstly, in the "Classify points" section, we need to calculate the shortest Euclidean distance between all pixel values and cluster centers, and record to which cluster each pixel belongs.
-As each pixel's calculation is independent, we can utilize **#pragma omp** for to achieve parallelization.
+As each pixel's calculation is independent, we can utilize **#pragma omp for** to achieve parallelization.

 Next, in the "Update centroids" section, we iterate through each pixel using a for loop to accumulate numerical values for updating cluster centers.
-To ensure correctness, we include **reduction** in **#pragma omp** for to handle variable accumulation.
+To ensure correctness, we include **reduction** in **#pragma omp for** to handle variable accumulation.

-Finally, in the "Check cluster switching proportion" section, we similarly use **#pragma omp**  for for parallelization and apply **reduction** to handle variable accumulation.
+Finally, in the "Check cluster switching proportion" section, we similarly use **#pragma omp for** for parallelization and apply **reduction** to handle variable accumulation.

 Through these modifications, we have achieved OpenMP parallelization in all three sections, enhancing the computational efficiency of the K-Means clustering algorithm, particularly suitable for handling large-scale pixel data scenarios.

-**Cuda**
+**CUDA**

 CUDA parallelization will be performed for two main tasks: classifying points and updating centroids.

-Firstly, to avoid frequent loading of large amounts of image data into the GPU, we combine these two tasks into a single kernel function.
+Firstly, to avoid the frequent loading of large amounts of image data into the GPU, we combine these two tasks into a single kernel function.

 For the classification of points, each pixel reads cluster centroids to calculate distances, eliminating the possibility of race conditions.
 However, updating centroids involves counting the number of points in each cluster, introducing the potential for race conditions.
 To address this, I declare the counting variable as **\_\_shared\_\_**, making it private to each thread block, preventing multiple threads from simultaneously accessing the same space.
 Additionally, I use **atomicAdd()** to make the count write operation atomic, ensuring that only one thread writes to this variable at a time.
 Finally, **\_\_syncthreads()** is employed to synchronize actions at each stage.

-## Experimental Methodolog
+## Experimental Methodology
 **Experimental platform**

 Our experiments will be conducted using the workstation provided in class.
-Table below outlines the specifications of the workstation, including both hardware and software details.
+The table below outlines the specifications of the workstation, including both hardware and software details.

 |||
 | ------------- | ------ |